 Our friends at Tuts+ have put together an in-depth set of walkthrough videos about Logic Pro X. They’ll take you through everything you’ll find in the newest version in over 30 minutes of videos.
 If you’ve been wondering if you should get a copy of Logic Pro X, this is what you need to check out first.

-We’ve just closed our giveaway.
-Congrats to our winners: rhondaburgin, OST, and Chris!
+We’ve just closed our giveaway; congrats to our winners —Emanuele, Stephanie, ooredroxoo, Maxim, and Carlos.

-Hurry and get your entry in: we’re closing the giveaway on July 10th!
+Hurry and get your entry in; we’re closing the giveaway on Friday, July 26th!

 Envato staff or those who have written more than two articles or tutorials for AppStorm are ineligible to enter.

 I’ll never forget the first time I installed Mathematica in college.
 I was excited by the demos, and wanted to see how much it could help me take my calculus knowledge further — and take the drudgery out of math.
 Turns out, it was far more complicated to use than I ever anticipated, even more so than my trusty TI-89.

 Couldn’t CAS — computer algebra systems — be a bit less complex and more accessible to everyone who doesn’t have time to take a whole class on using them?
 Computers were designed originally to solve complex math, but normal calculators, spreadsheets, and CAS systems have remained too basic on the one end and too complex on the other to change the way most of us feel about math.